soif/MySensors_Php_API/readme.md

 ## Disclaimer
 - Currently only the Ethernet Gateway is supposed to work. **The Serial Gateway if just a draft**, for somebody willing to test it and implementing correctly (Push  your PR!).
-- Missing some documentation about the MySensors messages protocol, some features may not work as expected (ie the *req* command was not tested).
+- Missing some detailed documentation about the MySensors messages protocol, some features may not work as expected (ie: the *req* command was not tested).
 So I won't be responsible if you'd burn your house or kill a cat by using this software! ;-)

 ## Contributions